 I learned I need to wait 2 weeks before contacting my ex to give myself and them some space.

-Make sure you don’t go into debt trying to solve your sleepless post-breakup nights.
+Make sure you don’t go into debt trying to solve your sleepless post-breakup nights (here are some nighttime affirmations to help get you to sleep).
 Remember my $500 mistake buying the crystal.
 When you are desperate you have to be careful because you can be conned into virtually anything.

 I got purposeful about telling myself that I needed to let go.